Where to Stay in Puglia - Best Bases

 Polignano a Mare is only 15 minutes away and Bari, Alberobello, and Ostuni are all within a 30-minute drive, so the location is very good for day trips to the surrounding region.

-• Hotel Don Ferrante is certainly Monopli’s best hotel.
+Hotel Don Ferrante is certainly Monopli’s best hotel.
 It has an unbeatable location in the old town, right on the water with full sea views.
-The rooms are very elegant with vaulted ceilings and stylish furniture and you have a great terrace, good breakfast, and excellent service. $250-400 USD per night.
+The rooms are very elegant with vaulted ceilings and stylish furniture.
+There’s a great rooftop terrace, good breakfast, and excellent service. $250-400 USD per night.

 There’s a big concentration of 5-star luxury hotels in the area, but you’ll also find plenty of more mid-range options.
 There is very little in the way of budget hotels, however.